adex720/Ascension/ascensions.md

 Ideas for hero abilities:
 - **More prestige tokens**: It could be either a multiplier or an addition.
 This would make the late shop features more accessible and make it feel more pregressed.
-- **Credits**: If want to keep credits donor exclusive don't add this
+- **Credits**: If you want to keep credits donor exclusive don't add this
 - **Time traveller 2**: More chance for time traveller
 - **More crystals**: Get crystals more often
 - **Little rework on pet chances**: Either mythical pets could get little more common or just overall reduce change of not getting pet.